congzhou09/webpack-base-project/package/README.md

 ```
 /*
-* 1.Configurations returned by the first function corresponds to configurations in "build/config.js" file of "webpack-base-project".
+* 1.Configurations returned by the first function corresponds to configurations in "build/config.js" file of "webpack-vue-project".
 * 2.Configurations returned by the second function will be treated as the final webpack config.
 */
 module.exports = [(baseConfig)=>{